Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Scan Optimization for Searches with Flux-to-Voltage Amplifiers

 \subsection{Signal-To-Noise Ratio of Search With Flux-To-Voltage Amplifier}

 Here, we evaluate the SNR of a search with a flux-to-voltage amplifier.
+We evaluate the sensitivity, not in terms of scattering parameters, but rather, in terms of the impedance seen by the amplifier.
+This quantity is denoted as $Z_{T}(\nu)$ in eq. (\ref{eq:ZT_def}), and is displayed schematically, with the LR signal source, in Fig. \ref{fig:FtoV_Network}.
 We assume that the damping resulting from coupling to the amplifier is negligible, which is consistent with eq. (\ref{eq:IN_damp}).

-We evaluate the sensitivity, not in terms of a scattering parameters, but rather, in terms of the impedance seen by the amplifier.
-This quantity is denoted as $Z_{T}(\nu)$ in eq. (\ref{eq:ZT_def}), and is displayed schematically, with the LR signal source, in Fig. \ref{fig:FtoV_Network}.
 We have lumped the imaginary part of the amplifier input impedance into the impedance $Z_{T}(\nu)$.
 We assume that the matching network between the signal source and amplifier is lossless and contains only linear, passive, and reciprocal elements.

 The SNR is determined by the voltage measured at the output of the amplifier, which may be referred to a current through the input inductor $L_{IN}$.
 This is analogous to the determination of the SNR by analyzing the timestream of the wave at the output of the scattering-mode amplifier.